Freed-Wu/translate-shell/docs/resources/config.md

 `trans --source-lang=auto --target-lang=auto --engines=google --format=text --clipboard`.
 You can change it in config.
 About options' meanings, you can see [options](/resources/man.md#options).
-About options' legal values, you can see `trans --print-setting`.
+About all options' values, you can see `trans --print-setting`.

 ```python
 # telling translator the source language is faster than let translator detect